Finding Your Starting Point

 When movement slows, awareness sharpens.

-When awareness sharpens, strength becomes sustainable.
+And when awareness sharpens, strength becomes more sustainable.

 You are not asked to perform.